 2. SHAPE

 The Shape or the form is the second most used element of a design.
 There can be circles, squares, rectangles, triangles, or any other shape.
-Like lines shape also have impact on human mind.
+Like lines shapes also have an impact on the human mind.

 3. COLOR